Geffreyvanderbos/geffreys-essays/src/essays/productivity.md

 ---
-title: Three plain text files
+title: All you need is 3 plain text files
-date: 2025-11-22
+date: 2025-10-04
 ---
-Hey Geffrey, it's been years since you bought [Things 3](https://culturedcode.com/things/).
+It's been years since you bought Things 3.
 You used it a lot.
 Then a bit less.
 Now, it's decoration on your Home Screen.
-You watched YouTubers glorify [Notion](https://www.notion.com/). _Databases_, _slash commands_, and _workflows_ galore!
+You watched YouTubers glorify Notion. _Databases_, _slash commands_, and _workflows_ galore!
 You were hooked, yet still got nothing done.

 Then you read *[the essay](https://stephango.com/file-over-app)*.
-You were convinced.
+That was it!
+The truth!
 “Software companies are selling you access to your own data!”.
-Luckily, the essayist had the solution: [plain text](https://en.wikipedia.org/wiki/Plain_text) files in [Obsidian](https://obsidian.md).
+Luckily, the essayist had the solution: [plain text](https://en.wikipedia.org/wiki/Plain_text) files in https://obsidian.md.

-You spend months finding the perfect [plugins and themes](https://www.obsidianstats.com/).
+You spend months finding the perfect plugins and themes.
 You’re still tinkering today, ashamed of the hours wasted.
-Regardless, you keep coming back to the same realisation:

-All you need are three files!
+Regardless, you keep coming back to the same realisation: All you need are three files!

 The holy trifecta: calendar\.md, todo\.md, and a journal file.

 Mere text files on your desktop.
 Or wherever you’re storing them.
 Plop them in iCloud.
 Use [Syncthing](https://syncthing.net/) and get [mad at Apple](https://mobiussync.com/).
 Heck, use Git, you nerd.

 Text files are *[goated](https://www.merriam-webster.com/dictionary/GOATED)*.

-Open them in any [text editor](https://en.wikipedia.org/wiki/List_of_text_editors).
+Open them in any text editor.
 Use simple scripts to automate, extract, and transform them.
 As long as machines exist, the files will be readable.

 No more lock-in for you, buddy.
 Enjoy the freedom.